benjisidi/saltmarsh/Session 5 - Can you commit a crime against an animal?.md

 - Big pile of maps: mostly cartographer standard maps of the nearby coastlines, and one roughly drawn map that's hard to decipher
 - More payment from the lizardfolk - 15gp
 ## Bosun's Quarters
+- More lizardman currency - 10gp
+- Effects of someone who clearly isn't the bosun
+	- Finely wrought sword
+	- Finely made, somewhat practical clothing - like a high quality scout's outfit
+- Hidden door in the wall - the bosun's key fits!
+	- There's a prisoner in there
+	- He's a sea elf!
 -
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading